This gorgeous shower system from Jason Wu for Brizo can't work without the right valve installed behind the beautiful tile.

 There are four main shower valve types, and each one has unique capabilities depending on your needs.

-A one-way twin shower valve works for a single shower head, like an overhead shower or a shower from the side, but it cannot handle both.
+A one-way twin shower valve works for a single shower head, like an overhead shower or one from the side, but it cannot handle both.
 One of the controls manages the water temperature while the other controls the water flow from full on to full off.

-Like the previous valve, a twin two-way valve also has two controls; however, it can control two different shower heads, like a shower above and from the side.
+Like the previous valve, a twin two-way valve also has two controls; however, it can control two different shower heads, like a shower above and a handheld shower head.
 It cannot control both at the same time, though.

 Instead, a bather can switch from one shower head to the other.
 Rather than precisely control flow, a twin two-way shower valve has a diverter, which allows the switching.
 The flow is either fully on or fully off.